High-Spirited, Curious, Intelligent

 They are originally from Central Africa and were brought up the Nile River as gifts for the Pharaohs.
-Drawings of what look like a dog very similar to the Basenji were found in Egyptian tombs, and wall drawings dating back thousands of years ago.
+Drawings of what look like a dog very similar to the Basenji have been found in Egyptian tombs, and wall drawings dating back thousands of years ago.

-Although this breed is originally from Central Africa, rumor has it that its ancestors are descendants from Asian wolves.
+Although this breed is originally from Central Africa, there is a theory that its ancestors are descendants from Asian wolves.
 They were initially used in Africa to act as guides for the natives, as well as warn off dangerous animals and drive small prey into their burrows and nests.

 In the 1980s, the breed was almost entirely wiped out in the United States due to a fatal genetic kidney disease called, Fanconi Syndrome.

 Fortunately for us today, Basenji breeders traveled to the Congo to retrieve more dogs to help try and diversify the gene pool, which is the reason we still are able to enjoy the company of these furry friends to this day.

 This breed was introduced to England in 1937 and adopted by the American Kennel Club in 1943.
 The breed is ranked 84th in popularity with the AKC in 2015.

 Other Names Used

 African Bush Dog, African Barkless Dog, Ango Angari, Congo Dog, Zande Dog